-An important part of fitness that’s covered much less than weight loss, is weight gain.
-Gaining weight takes strategy, consistency, and work.
-It might seem foreign to some people who have differing goals, but saying “just eat more!” to someone who is trying to gain weight is not unlike saying “just eat less!” to someone who needs to lose weight.
+An important part of fitness that’s covered much less than weight loss - is weight gain.
+In fact, gaining weight also takes strategy, consistency, and work.
+It might seem foreign to some people who have differing goals, but saying “just eat more!” to someone who is trying to gain weight is not unlike saying “just eat less!” to someone who wants to lose weight.
 Relationships with food can be complicated.

-Eat more - Adding an additional 500-1000 extra calories to daily intake would make for an increase of 1-2 lbs a week, though these variables will be impacted by the individual’s level of activity.
-It may seem a little intimidating to someone who is trying to eat more to gain weight but you can break the additional calories up over your meals & snacks in order to have a less noticeable bump in the intake across all of your eating times.
+Eat more - Adding an additional 500-1000 calories to your daily intake would correspond to an increase of 1-2 pounds a week (though results will be impacted by the individual’s level of activity, of course).
+It may seem a little intimidating to someone who is trying to eat more to gain weight, but you can break the additional calories up over your meals and snacks in order to have a less noticeable bump in the intake across all the times you eat.

-- Heart healthy fats: nuts, nut butters, full fat yogurt, avocado, seeds, cooking oils (olive oil, avocado oil, sesame oil, etc), dark chocolate, and so on.
-These calorie dense foods take up minimal volume and may help you drive up your calorie intake without feeling completely stuffed.
+- Heart healthy fats: nuts, nut butters, full fat yogurt, avocado, seeds, healthier cooking oils (e.g. olive oil, avocado oil, sesame oil, etc.), dark chocolate, and so on.
+These calorie-dense foods take up minimal volume and may help you drive up your calorie intake without feeling completely stuffed.

-*Complete proteins & suggested intake - You don’t necessarily need supplements in order to gain weight or muscle - most of the time you can get what you need from real food.
-Many studies have shown that the average American gets more protein than they actually need.
+*Complete proteins & suggested intake - You don’t necessarily need supplements in order to gain weight or muscle; most of the time you can get what you need from real food.
+Many studies have shown that the average American, for example, gets more protein than they actually need.
 Omnivores can get complete proteins from meat and eggs.
-If you are vegan or vegetarian, make sure you’re being mindful of food pairings and supplementation in order to get all amino acids and full b vitamin complex.
+If you are vegan or vegetarian, make sure you’re being mindful of food pairings and supplementation in order to get amino acids and a full b vitamin complex.
 Studies range from suggesting 0.8 grams of protein per kilogram of bodyweight, all the way to 1+ grams per lb of bodyweight.
-I am not going to suggest a range because each of our needs are different, however, it’s important to realize than too much of anything can put strain on the body.
-As always, I highly recommend talking to your doctor, a nutritionist, etc - someone who has your personal healthcare information and history - before making significant dietary changes.
+I am not going to suggest a range because each of our needs are different.
+However, it’s important to realize than too much of anything can put strain on the body.
+As always, I highly recommend talking to your doctor, a registered dietician/nutritionist, etc. - basically, someone who has your personal healthcare information and history - before making significant dietary changes.

 Trick your brain by eating on a larger plate - it may seem silly, but by comparison, it will make the amount you’re eating look like less food.
 Sometimes a little brain trick can go a long ways.

 - Another strategy to reduce actual cardio training without negatively impacting your cardiovascular health is to use to cut down on the rest periods between your lifting sets, increasing the challenge on your lungs, while you build muscle - essentially, structure your strength workouts so that they feel like a cardio workout as well.

-Strength Training - When strength training to gain weight is to do low reps, with a heavy weight.
-Aim for perfect form & a weight that challenges you at rep 5-8.
+Strength training - When strength training to gain weight, the general rule is to do low reps, with a heavy weight.
+Aim for perfect form and a weight that challenges you between reps 5-8.

-- It’s important to note that strength training can be very good for burning fat and losing weight - you will need to take into consideration the expenditure of your workouts, and eat more to help negate calories burned during training sessions.
+- It’s important to note that strength training can be very good for burning fat and losing weight; therefore, you will need to take into consideration the expenditure of your workouts, and eat more to help negate calories burned during training sessions.

 Make sure that you’re getting enough sleep - Make sure your body has what it needs in order to be able to repair itself and build muscle.
 Shoot for 8 hours a night.

 It's important to remember that fitness looks different on each body - try not to compare yourself to others.
 Also, something different works for each of us.
-As always, to get more information about your specific situation, I highly recommend talking to your doctor, a nutritionist, etc - someone who has your personal healthcare information and history.
+As always, to get more information about your specific situation, I highly recommend talking to your doctor, a registered dietician/nutritionist, etc., since they have your personal healthcare information and history.

 I hope these tips are helpful!
 Let us know what you would like to see me cover next.